nealbrophy/LinuxCommandGenerator_v1.1/README.md

 - Apps/Icons/Themes which are not available for selected distro should appear as disabled/inactive
 - Clicking "Copy" and "Add to list" buttons before making a valid selection should present the user with a warning message of same
 - Sidebar trigger should only pulse when items are in the list and stop when the list is cleared
+- Clicking "Add to List" button after selecting a NEW distro (i.e. having previously selected a distro & app) but BEFORE selecting an app for the new distro.
-- Clicking clicking "Download as file" after user has cleared the list should notify user that the list is empty.
+- Clicking "Download as file" after user has cleared the list should notify user that the list is empty.

 #### Validation
 - HTML was validated using [W3C Markup Validation Service](https://validator.w3.org/)
-    - **NOTE**: The Markup Validator presents multiple errors for the "cy-data" property, however, this has no effect on the code and is considered best practice for testing with Cypress.
 - CSS was validated using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
+- Colours checked for WCAG validity using [Contrast Checker](https://contrastchecker.com/)
 - JS was validated using [JSHint](https://jshint.com/)

 #### Open Bugs: